 That said, rotary egg beaters are still available today and quite popular for use in campers or in remote areas where this is no electricity.
 Many households still have a vintage egg beater and use it occasionally.

 Electric hand mixers are considered very affordable and usually retail for less than $80.
-In fact you can often find a good quality hand mixer for less than $50.
+In fact, you can often buy a good quality hand mixer for less than $50.
 Unless there is a design advantage, it's not necessary to pay a lot for a basic unit, which would include three or four speeds and one set of beaters.

-Most kitchens have a electric hand mixer (or beater) and those with a stand mixer may be relunctant to let go of their handheld model.
-That's because for small mixing/blending tasks, a hand model is more convenient.
+Most kitchens have an electric hand mixer (or beater), and those with a stand mixer may be reluctant to let go of their handheld model.
+That's because, for small mixing/blending tasks, a hand model is more convenient.